nafergo/weekly-report/_posts/2020-02-23-weekly-notes.markdown

 ---

 * Started using slack, github, asana and and sketchfab for nerd lab and interns
-* Designed workflows for nerdlab
+* Continued to work on the flowcharts for nerdlab projects
 * made some contacts for nerdlab meetings
+* Continued to work on the database